Sleep Apnea: Is It Passed on Genetically?

 There are a few main types of sleep apnea:

-• Central sleep apnea (CSA): This type of sleep apnea occurs when the brain fails to send signals to the muscles that control breathing.
+- Central sleep apnea (CSA): This type of sleep apnea occurs when the brain fails to send signals to the muscles that control breathing.
 As a result, breathing is interrupted during sleep.
+Central sleep apnea syndromes include various clinical presentations and are often associated with other conditions.

 How Will I Know if I Have Sleep Apnea?
-What are the Symptoms?
+What are the Symptoms of Loud Snoring?

 If you think that you may have sleep apnea, it is important to talk to your doctor.
 They can help you determine whether or not you have the condition and the best course of treatment.
 There are a few different ways that doctors can diagnose sleep apnea.
 One way is through a sleep study.
 This is where patients are monitored overnight in a sleep lab.
 Doctors can also use questionnaires and physical exams to diagnose sleep apnea.